ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- You will be required to build a DEEP and CLEAR understanding of your research topic and related works.
 		- This may take a long time, but it will be a PREREQUISITE for us to start the real RESEARCH.
 	- I will guide and force you to think deeply, clearly, and logically.
 I wish we have the same belief that:
-		- Superficial understanding often leads to specious conclusions.
+		- Superficial understanding may lead to specious conclusions.
-		- Deeper thinking usually leads to simpler/better solutions.
+		- Deeper thinking can bring simpler/better solutions.

 <!--  -->
 - Characteristics that I value most: